zyiology/cs3245-hw3/README.txt

 == Python Version ==

-I'm (We're) using Python Version 3.11.2 for this assignment.
+We're using Python Version 3.11.2 for this assignment.

 == General Notes about this assignment ==